-A graduate student is admitted into the Biomedical Engineering Graduate Program only if a Biomedical Engineering faculty has agreed to serve as the major advisor.
-Applicants are encouraged to communicate directly with a potential major advisor at the time of the graduate application submission as well as specify a preferred major advisor on the application form.
+A graduate student who is admitted into the Biomedical Engineering Graduate Program for a master's degree, a temporary faculty advisor will be assigned.
+A graduate student is admitted into the Biomedical Engineering Graduate Program for a PhD degree only if a Biomedical Engineering faculty has agreed to serve as the major advisor.
+All applicants are encouraged to communicate directly with a potential major advisor at the time of the graduate application submission.